-The process is similar to keeping notes in a diary, good notes, let's say, a constant contemplation of things, of nature, that is not limited to just chronicling what happened during the day, or, even worse, that is not purely note-taking.
+The process is similar to keeping notes in a diary, good notes, let's say, a constant series of reflections on things, on nature, that is not limited to just chronicling what happened during the day, or, even worse, that is not purely note-taking.
 On the contrary, I usually begin with a fragment and interpret it in a completely different way, but starting from the principle that I couldn't understand what happens around me if not as a reflection of the past.
 Observing what happens, I always think, "This reminds of something that already happened", or "[Italo] Svevo already said this," and so forth.
-I'm never at peace with what I see: looking, or reading, I always grasp the correlations and many recurrences, as if observing a loop that ultimately always ends up closing upon itself.
+I'm never at peace with what I see: looking, or reading, I always grasp the correlations and multiple recurrences, as if closely watching a loop that always ends up closing in upon itself.

 This is one of the reasons I'm very sorry I didn't study the classics, and I don't understand why people don't want to study the classics, Latin and Greek.
 The same is true for technique.
 Having digital technology at your disposal shouldn't lead you to forget past techniques.
 Photoshop exists, and that's fine, it's good to use it, but dexterity also exists, and is fundamental because you're in the dark in a darkroom, you meditate, your gestures spark certain ideas in you...
-Thus, on the mental level the dark is an aid, it envelops you, it makes you reflect while you wait for the image to emerge.
-For me, the two things go together, I'm very interested in that which is technologically advanced - so much so that often I think of things that could be done with new technologies, or discover that they're already doing them or that they don't exist but are being developed - but I think we shouldn't lose our ties with older techniques.
+Thus, on a mental level the dark aids you, it envelops you, it causes you to reflect while you wait for the image to emerge.
+For me, the two things go together, I'm very interested in what is technologically advanced - so much so that often I think of things that could be done with new technologies, or discover that they're already doing them or that they don't exist but are being developed - but I don't think we should lose sight of our relationship to older techniques.

-If I'm not mistaken, you've made only one film in digital so far, Volto Telato.
+If I'm not mistaken, you've made only one film in digital format so far, Volto Telato.

 Yes, even though it's not actually a true digital film.
-I got it from rolls of 35mm film negatives, made with photofinish techniques.
+I extracted it from rolls of 35mm film negatives, made with the photofinish technique.
 It is analogue photographic material that I animated image by image.
 But I shot it with a digital camera that was lent to me.
 So the process isn't entirely digital.
-This is a very important thing to understand: if you want to be really pure with the medium, you can't consider digital something that actually comes from film.
+This is a very important thing to understand: if you want to be really pure with the medium, you can't consider something digital that actually comes from film.
 There's still a lot of confusion about this.
 For example, I wonder if the term "digital film" is correct.
 If there's no film stock, technically speaking there's no "film."

 Does your choice to work with the pinhole camera tie in with your search for a "pure" relationship with the medium?
-If, as you maintain, it is sometimes impossible to distinguish an optically produced image with one produced with a pinhole camera, how do you explain your penchant for a more primitive technique in which, as you've said repeatedly, you don't actually see that which you're shooting but are forced each time to come up against a hypothesis, a "mental measurement"?
+If, as you maintain, it is sometimes impossible to distinguish an optically produced image with one produced with a pinhole camera, how do you explain your penchant for a more primitive technique in which, as you've said repeatedly, you don't actually see what you're shooting but are forced each time to make a comparison for yourself with an hypothesis, a "mental measurement"?